 It’s summer, and your room is hot at night, and that is guaranteed to keep you awake.
 Cooling of the body at night also triggers melatonin release and as such you need to set your thermostat to the ideal temperature of 65 degrees or else you are likely to be more restless.
 How do scientists know this?
 Sleep research is a quirky business, and scientists have found that if you gently warm the feet of sleeping rats (!) thus causing a lowering of their core body temperature, then they fall asleep quicker.
 You. of course, could try a warm footbath before bed, or wear bed socks.

 A relaxing activity such as reading or listening to music should be part of your sleep hygiene and if you haven’t considered meditation, now might be the best time to do so.
-The first thing you NEED to do is download the Calm App which offers FREE ACCESS TO PREMIUM FEATURES FOR ALL EDUCATORS ACROSS THE WORLD.
+The first thing you NEED to do is download the Calm App which offers has a wealth of free resourcesfor you to check out (and even consider using with your students).

 - An original Daily Calm meditation every day.